FASP-QAT/qat-documentation/README.md

 3. Check deployment status and logs
 4. Access the deployed site via environment URL

-**Note:** The CI process will only deploy when changes are merged to the `release` branch, ensuring controlled and reviewed deployments.
+**Note:** The CI process will only deploy when changes are merged to the `main` branch, ensuring controlled and reviewed deployments.

 ### Building and Deployment